-information

-information,

-architectural

-drawings, contracts,

-specifications, news

-clippings, histories

-of facilities, safety

-reports, photographs

-and maps.

-Recruitment & Selection Document the

-Records recruitment and

-selection of city

-employees, and

-contracted service

-providers such as

-attorneys, auditors,

-consultants, etc.

-Records may

-include, but are not Semi-permanent: Keep announcement records, position

-limited to: job description, and test and rating records 10 years.

-announcements and -

-descriptions, Temporary: Keep unsuccessful applications and all other

-applicant lists, records five years after position filled or recruitment canceled.

-applications and •

-resumes, position Note: 29 CFR 1602.14 (Recordkeeping & Reporting Under

-advertisement Title VII & ADA) requires recruitment and selection, personnel,

-records, civil service compensation and benefits records to be kept at least one year

-and other from the date of making the record or the personnel action

-examination records, involved, whichever is later, except in the case of involuntarily

-classification terminated employees, which must be kept at least one year

-specifications, from the date of termination.
-When a charge of discrimination

-affirmative action or action is filed, records must be kept until final disposition of

-records, interview the case.

-questions, interview

-and application 29 CFR 1602.31 (Recordkeeping & Reporting for Civil Rights

-scoring notes, Act & Americans with Disabilities Act) requires these records

-applicant be kept at least two years from the date of the making of the

-background record or the personnel action involved, whichever occurs later.

-investigation Where a charge of discrimination has been filed, or an action

-information, brought by the Attorney General against a political jurisdiction

-polygraph test under title VII or the ADA, the city is required to preserve all

-results, letters of personnel records relevant to the charge/action until final

-reference, civil disposition of the charge/action.

-service records,

-position 29 CFR 1620.32 (Equal Pay Act) requires personnel,

-authorization forms, recruitment and selection records, payroll and collective

-certification of bargaining/contract records to be kept at least two years.

-eligibles, recruitment

-summary records 29 CFR 1627.3 (Age Discrimination) requires payroll,

-(job announcement, recruitment and selection, personnel, and employee benefits

-position description, records to be kept at least one year from the date of the

-documentation personnel action to which the records relate, with the exception

-relating to the of records required for an enforcement action, which must be

-announcement and kept until the action's final disposition.

-test, and test items

-and rating levels),

-and related

-correspondence and

-documentation.

-(SEE ALSO

-Employee Personnel

-Records and

-Employment

-1 1 2 - 1
+: information, architectural drawings, contracts, specifications, news clippings, histories of facilities, safety reports, photographs and maps.
+Recruitment & Selection Document the Records recruitment and Recorus selection of city employees, and contracted service providers such as attorneys, auditors, consultants, etc. Records may include, but are not Semi-permanent: Keep announcement records, position limited to: job description, and test and rating records 10 years. announcements and descriptions, Temporary: Keep unsuccessful applications and all other applicant lists, records five years after position filled or recruitment canceled. applications and resumes, position Note: 29 CFR 1602.14 (Recordkeeping & Reporting Under advertisement Title VII & ADA) requires recruitment and selection, personnel, records, civil service compensation and benefits records to be kept at least one year and other from the date of making the record or the personnel action examination records, involved, whichever is later, except in the case of involuntarily classification terminated employees, which must be kept at least one year specifications, from the date of termination.
+When a charge of discrimination affirmative action or action is filed, records must be kept until final disposition of records, interview the case. questions, interview and application 29 CFR 1602.31 (Recordkeeping & Reporting for Civil Rights scoring notes, Act & Americans with Disabilities Act) requires these records applicant be kept at least two years from the date of the making of the background record or the personnel action involved, whichever occurs later. investigation Where a charge of discrimination has been filed, or an action information, brought by the Attorney General against a political jurisdiction polygraph test under title VII or the ADA, the city is required to preserve all results, letters of personnel records relevant to the charge/action until final reference, civil disposition of the charge/action. service records, 00 OTT 1500 00 (T position 29 CFR 1620.32 (Equal Pay Act) requires personnel, authorization forms, recruitment and selection records, payroll and collective certification of bargaining/contract records to be kept at least two years. eligibles, recruitment 20 CED 1627 2 (A == Discription) and in 19 summary records 29 CFR 1627.3 (Age Discrimination) requires payroll, (job announcement, recruitment and selection, personnel, and employee benefits position description, records to be kept at least one year from the date of the documentation relating to the personnel action to which the records relate, with the exception of records required for an enforcement action, which must be announcement and kept until the action's final disposition. test, and test items Rept until the action 5 illiai disposition. and rating levels), and rating levels), correspondence and documentation.
+(SEE ALSO Employee Personnel Records and Employment